tjenkinson/shipyard-project.com/site/content/docs/engines.md

 date = 2014-09-06T03:30:04Z
 +++

 A Shipyard cluster contains one or more "engines".
-An engine is a Docker daemon that is listening via socket (for local only) or TCP for multi-host.
+An engine is a Docker daemon that is listening on TCP.
 There are no agents or remote applications to install to enable management; just the Docker API.

 To configure the Docker daemon to listen on TCP, see the [Docker Docs](https://docs.docker.com/articles/basics/) under the section "Bind Docker to another host/port or a Unix socket".